 If you’ve watched the news or the weather channel lately you know a huge amount of natural disasters have happened over the past several months.
 My heart breaks for all of those affected by the tornados, hurricanes, floods, wildfires, and all the other storms that have caused so many issues.
-Some of my family members have lost everything in Houston, Texas, and several close friends have been threatened by the raging wildfires in Montana.
+In the past, some of my family members have lost everything in Houston, Texas, and several close friends have been threatened by raging wildfires in Montana and California.

 I grew up in a hurricane zone, so I am no stranger to natural disasters.
 There’s a long-standing story in my family of how my great-great-grandmother rode out a hurricane tied to a tree so she wouldn’t get washed away.
 My husband grew up in an area with lots of ice storms in the winter and tornados in the spring, so the loss of electricity was always a real possibility for his family as well.